MicrosoftDocs/entra-docs/docs/identity/hybrid/configure.md

 <a name='azure-ad-connect'></a>

 ## Microsoft Entra Connect
 Several of the configuration tasks used with Microsoft Entra Connect are set up when you install the tool.
-You should review the custom installation section to make sure you have the information you'll need when setting up.
+You should review the custom installation section to make sure you have the information needed when setting up.
 Also, the post installation tasks should be reviewed to provide post-configuration.

 |Task|Description|
 |-----|-----|